 We thank the Engineering and Physical Sciences Research Council (EPSRC) under the Grant EP/R005710/1 for financial support.
 A.K. thanks the China Scholarship Council for a PhD studentship.
 R.L.G. thanks the Royal Society for a University Research Fellowship.
-We acknowledge the MicroBioRefinery for assistance with QTOF-MS measurements.
+We acknowledge the MicroBioRefinery for assistance with QTOF-MS measurements, and Dr Marc Little for carrying out the PXRD measurements on the cage microparticles and Type III porous liquids.
 We thank Dr. Tom Hasell (University of Liverpool) and Prof. Stuart James (Queen's University Belfast) for helpful discussions.